panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 [Try the demo.](https://codesandbox.io/s/react-context-example-change-hw32y?file=/src/Application.js)

-Open the [demo](https://codesandbox.io/s/react-context-example-change-hw32y?file=/src/Application.js) and you'd see `'John Smith'` (context value) displayed on the screen.
+Open the [demo](https://codesandbox.io/s/react-context-example-change-hw32y?file=/src/Application.js) and you'll see `'John Smith'` (context value) displayed on the screen.
 After 2 seconds, the context value changes to `'Smith, John Smith'`, and correspondingly the screen is updated with the new value.

 The demo shows that `<UserInfo />` component, the consumer that renders the context value on the screen, re-renders when the context value changes.